-The Art movements are portrayed as a style or way of doing art of art that spans over a period that is subtly or distinctly different from another movement of art.
+The Art movements are portrayed as a style or way of doing art of art that spans over a period that is subtly or distinctly different from another art movement.
 The style or method changes in a different way.
 These styles are used to describe art practiced by a group of artists within the same period or region.
 Some art movements that have been influenced by another art movement show evident similarities while others seem to defy their similar ones because of limitations.

 The history of art has seen a lot of changes.
 Numerous styles & movements have occurred throughout the history of art.
 Changes happen when artists feel burnt out on traditional styles & choose to have a go at something new.
 An art movement is a period when mainstream art had similar styles, such as the Impressionistic art movement.
 Some time periods have overlapped as the art world became used to new styles.
 The historical backdrop of art is immense, the earliest cave paintings pre-date writing by almost 27,000 years.
 It is interesting to examine the contrast between art movements & to study the various periods of art.